 Travelers take risks when they book trips during stormy seasons.
-Winter storms can shut down airports, train stations and even whole cities; high wind gusts can ground flights; and hurricane season comes with complications of its own.
+Winter storms can shut down airports, train stations and even whole cities; high wind gusts can cause flight delays; and hurricanes come with their own set of complications for travel.

-What can you do as a traveler to make sure they are protected in the event that Mother Nature doesn’t comply with their plans?
-Purchasing travel insurance can provide many important benefits, as long as you understand what kind of coverage you are buying.
+What can you do as a traveler to make sure you are protected in the event that Mother Nature doesn’t comply with your plans?
+Purchase travel insurance, of course.
+The right plan can provide many important benefits to get you back on track and help with many additional expenses.

 In the case of a standard weather-related delay, travel insurance can offer coverage, up to the stated amount, that reimburse for the costs incurred.
 If the delay lasts six hours or more (depending on the plan details), reimbursement for incidental necessities, like food and temporary lodging, may be available.
 On the very rare occasion, some plans may pay for these arrangements up-front, eliminating the need to file a claim for reimbursement.

 Don’t worry if you are feeling overwhelmed with impromptu arrangements.
 Most travel insurance companies have assistance services that can help make arrangements for alternative lodging and transportation as needed; such as getting a seat on another flight, changing a rental car reservation or getting a room at a nearby hotel.
 Some plans may even assist in catching up to a cruise ship that has already left port.

 Unfortunately, weather does cause trip cancellations, especially during hurricane season or the winter.
 If a severe storm wreaks havoc on your travel plans, you’ll be extremely glad you invested in a plan that includes trip cancellation insurance.

 In the case that a storm has caused your destination to become uninhabitable – meaning your accommodation is no longer available for you to stay due to damage from the storm, your comprehensive plan may cover trip cancellation up to 100% of your insured trip cost.